hayburn/boston-gust/Call for Writers/index.md

 Please send stories to GUSTboston@gmail.com 14 days prior to the upcoming event.

-If you need a little inspiration video from our first Boston StoryTime (big thanks to SCATV for recording!):  https://youtu.be/jmEPR88QRHI  Jump around, there are 9 stories total.
+If you need a little inspiration [video](https://youtu.be/jmEPR88QRHI) from our first Boston StoryTime (big thanks to SCATV for recording!).
+Jump around, there are 9 stories total.